Things are taking off in Taylor!

-TAYLOR, Texas — Everybody wants to be in Central Texas, including Hollywood.
+TAYLOR, Texas — Everybody wants to be in Central Texas, including members of the Hollywood elite.

-Taylor is considered a "Film Friendly City," meaning that it has made an interesting change to the landscape for those that live there.
-One thing is for certain: things are taking off in Taylor, Texas.
+Taylor, Texas, is considered a "film friendly city," meaning that it has made an interesting change to the landscape for those that live there.
+One thing is for certain: things are taking off in Taylor.

-"There's been quite a bit of change since I grew up here," said Dayton Dabbs, Taylor native.
-Dabbs has watched it first-hand for years.
+"There's been quite a bit of change since I grew up here," said Dayton Dabbs, a Taylor native who has watched the growth firsthand for years.

+"This is an Italian-produced gyroplane," he said, standing next to what's called an Orion model.

-Flying around town in a gyroplane is a great way to see the town and its changes, but you don't need to have one to see the stars.
+Flying around town in a gyroplane is a great way to see Taylor and its changes – but you don't need to have one to see the stars.

-"When I was in middle school," Dabbs remembered, "I'll never forget looking out and seeing Drew Barrymore and Luke Wilson filming 'Home Fries' out here."
+"When I was in middle school," Dabbs said, "I'll never forget looking out and seeing Drew Barrymore and Luke Wilson filming 'Home Fries' out here."

 "When they were filming 'Transformers 4', they actually blew a car out the back wall of my loft," Dabbs said with a laugh.
 "The opening scene is right on the steps in front of my apartment."